-Applicants are interviewed and admitted to doctoral study during the fall, spring, or summer semesters of each academic year.
+Applicants are interviewed and admitted to doctoral study during the fall or spring semesters of each academic year.

-For more information or to ask questions, contact Christopher Roseman, School Chair and Doctoral Program Coordinator at 419-530-4064 or email christopher.roseman@utoledo.edu or contact Sue Martin, Department Secretary, at 419-530-2718 or smartin@utnet.utoledo.edu
+For more information or to ask questions, contact Dr. Madeline Clark, Doctoral Program Coordinator at Madeline.
+Clark@utoledo.edu (419-530-4775) or Sue Martin, School Secretary, at smartin@utnet.utoledo.edu (419-530-2718).